ohjelmistokehitys/dockerfile-exercise/readme.md

 # copy the static files from the build stage, leaving out all unnecessary tools:
 COPY --from=build /sanuli/dist /usr/share/nginx/html

-# Nginx listens to port 80 by default, so we need to expose that port:
+# Nginx listens to port 80 by default, so we expose that port:
 EXPOSE 80

 # The CMD instruction is not needed here, as the nginx base image already has a CMD